lisafast/lacnotredame/content/about/2020BoardReport.md

 Meeting participants agreed that communication and education about boat washing, wakes, and avoiding milfoil areas should be part of access to the boat launch.
 We agreed to add this education/communication to our Lake Association projects for this winter.
 Marc will keep in touch via email about the Bishop's Manor Association boat launch.
 We agreed to use the email list and website for communication about the launch, while making it clear that the launch is neither owned or operated by this lake association.

+Update September 26: Marc tells us he continues to work through the many levels of the municipality's permit process.

 ## Current board and election of new members

 The Board meets 3-4x times per year plus the AGM.

 Changes, new board members and resignations:

 * Dave Hayward no longer wishes to act as Treasurer but will remain on the board.
-* André François Giroux will be out of the country for 4 years, so offered to either remain on the board if needed or resign for that period.
-Since there are new members, we accept his resignation and wish him bon voyage!
-* Danielle Doré resigned from the board but will continue to do the buoys, and assist with education & memberships

-* Bryan Watkinson offered to rejoin the board.
+* New: Bryan Watkinson offered to rejoin the board.
-* Don Herweyer offered to join the board.
+* New: Don Herweyer offered to join the board.
-* Brian Cook offered to join the board as treasurer.
+* New: Brian Cook offered to join the board as treasurer.
 * Lisa Fast, President (elected July 2018)
 * Robert Boucher, Vice-president
-* Dave Hayward
 * Erin Jamison (Usher Lake representative)
 * Marie Maissoneuve

+* André François Giroux will be out of the country for 4 years, so offered to either remain on the board if needed or resign for that period.
+Since there are new members, we accept his resignation and wish him bon voyage!
+* Danielle Doré resigned from the board but will continue to do the buoys, and assist with education & memberships.
+Thank you Danielle!

-Moved by Lisa to add: Bryan, Don and Brian as new members of the board, and to have Brian Cook take on the treasurer role.
+Moved by Lisa to add Bryan, Don and Brian as new members of the board, and to have Brian Cook take on the treasurer role.
 The motion was approved - 21 votes for Yes - 0 No.

 ## Members open issues